epam/ai-dial/docs/tutorials/quick-start-with-addon.md

   ]
   ```

-    > Refer to [Create and Deploy OpenAI Model in Azure](./Deployment/Azure%20Model%20Deployment.md) to learn how to create and deploy an OpenAI model in MS Azure.
+    > Refer to [Create and Deploy OpenAI Model in Azure](/Deployment/Azure%20Model%20Deployment.md) to learn how to create and deploy an OpenAI model in MS Azure.

 ### Configure Assistant

-Provide the endpoint for AI DIAL Assistant:
+Provide the endpoint for AI DIAL Assistant in the [config file](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/core/config.json#L18) in the `assistant` section.

 ```json
 "assistant": {